 Pricing: Free, Micro $39/m, Startup $79/m, Growth $149/m, Accelerate $299/m for increasing levels of recorded sessions, sites and other added features.
 An Enterprise level tier is available.

 Inspectlet is another big player in this arena.
-With its offering of session recording, heat mapping (click, movement and scroll maps) and form analytics, it’s comparable to LuckyOrange bar the chat and polling.
+With its offering of session recording, session replay, heat mapping (click, movement and scroll maps) and form analytics, it’s comparable to LuckyOrange bar the chat and polling.

 Most of the features operate in much the same way as LuckyOrange.
 The form analytics tracks field engagement, hesitation, duration, revisits and abandonment, however there is a neat Conversion Report which concisely shows the effectiveness of a particular form, by highlighting how many visitors make it through each stage of the form.